-- (a) Under the terms of the Lease and amendments thereto Churchill Falls is required to pay an annual rental of 8% of the consolidated net profits before income taxes, as defined, and an annual royalty of \$.50 per horsepower year generated, as defined. - (b) (i) In 1980 the Province enacted The Upper Churchill Water Rights Reversion Act (the "Legislation").
-The Province referred the Legislation to the Newfoundland Supreme Court, Court of Appeal for an opinion on its constitutional validity.
-The opinion rendered was that the Legislation was valid.
-This opinion was appealed to the Supreme Court of Canada and on May 3, 1984 this Court rendered its unanimous opinion that the Legislation is ultra vires, that is, beyond the power of the Province to enact. - (ii) A request was made by the Province in 1976 for Churchill Falls to supply 800 megawatts of power pursuant to Clause 2(e) of Part I of the Lease to meet the Province's requirements commencing in 1983.
-This request was denied and legal action was commenced against Churchill Falls.
+- (a) Under the terms of the Lease and amendments thereto Churchill Falls is required to pay an annual rental of 8% of the consolidated net profits before income taxes, as defined, and an annual royalty of \$.50 per horsepower year generated, as defined. - (b) (i) A request was made by the Province in 1976 for Churchill Falls to supply 800 megawatts of power pursuant to Clause 2(e) of Part 1 of the Lease to meet the Province's requirements commencing in 1983.
+The request was denied and legal action was commenced against Churchill Falls.
 The trial of this action concluded July 8, 1982 and on June 13, 1983 the Newfoundland Supreme Court, Trial Division, denied the Province's request.
-This judgement was appealed to the Newfoundland Supreme Court, Court of Appeal which heard the appeal on October 15-18, 1984.
-At the conclusion of the hearing judgement was reserved. - (iii) In June 1977, Hydro-Quebec commenced an action against Churchill Falls and the Province in the Superior Court in Montreal to obtain a declaration as to certain rights and obligations of the parties under the Power Contract.
+This judgment was appealed to the Newfoundland Supreme Court, Court of Appeal which heard the appeal on October 15-18, 1984.
+On October 25, 1985 the Court of Appeal dismissed the Province's appeal.
+An application by the Province to the Supreme Court of Canada for leave to appeal this judgment will be heard on February 24, 1986. - (ii) In June 1977, Hydro-Quebec commenced an action against Churchill Falls and the Province in the Superior Court in Montreal to obtain a declaration as to certain rights and obligations of the parties under the Power Contract.
 This action was dismissed on preliminary points of law in August 1977.
-The Court of Appeal of Quebec reversed the decision of the lower court and this decision was appealed by Churchill Falls and the Province to the Supreme Court of Canada which rendered its judgement on August 9, 1982.
+The Court of Appeal of Quebec reversed the decision of the lower court and this decision was appealed by Churchill Falls and the Province to the Supreme Court of Canada which rendered its judgment on August 9, 1982.
 The Supreme Court of Canada decided that Hydro-Quebec could proceed against Churchill Falls, but not against the Province.
-Hydro-Quebec filed an amended motion seeking a declaration as to its rights under the Power Contract should Churchill Falls comply with the Province's request referred to in Note 10(b)(ii).
-On August 4, 1983 judgement was rendered in which the Superior Court stated that, inter alia, failure by Churchill Falls to supply Hydro-Quebec all the power and energy pursuant to the Power Contract would be a breach of the Power Contract.
-This judgement was appealed by Churchill Falls, and the appeal was heard by the Quebec Court of Appeal on December 12, 1984.
-On February 18, 1985 the Court rendered its judgement dismissing the appeal.
-Churchill Falls is reviewing this decision to determine whether it will seek leave from the Supreme Court of Canada to appeal. - (c) Under the terms of a sublease with Twin Falls, expiring on December 31, 1989, with a twenty-five year renewal option under certain conditions, Churchill Falls is required to deliver to Twin Falls, at an agreed price, horsepower equivalent to the installed horsepower of the Twin Falls plant and to maintain the Twin Falls plant and equipment. - (d) Proceedings have been instituted by Churchill Falls against contractors for damages resulting from the reduction in revenue due to premature failure of certain generating units.
-Settlement of this matter is currently under negotiation.
+Hydro-Quebec filed an amended motion seeking a declaration as to its rights under the Power Contract should Churchill Falls comply with the Province's request referred to in Note 10(b)(i).
+On August 4, 1983 judgment was rendered in which the Superior Court stated that, inter alia, failure by Churchill Falls to supply Hydro-Quebec all the power and energy pursuant to the Power Contract would be a breach of the Power Contract.
+This judgment was appealed by Churchill Falls, and on February 18, 1985 the Quebec Court of Appeal rendered its judgment dismissing the appeal.
+The Supreme Court of Canada will hear an application by Churchill Falls for leave to appeal this judgment on February 24, 1986. - (c) Under the terms of a sublease with Twin Falls, expiring on December 31, 1989, with a twenty-five year renewal option under certain conditions, Churchill Falls is required to deliver to Twin Falls, at an agreed price, horsepower equivalent to the installed horsepower of the Twin Falls plant and to maintain the Twin Falls plant and equipment.